vlfufaev/Algorithm_Examples/README.md

 Extra memory: k

+## Dynamic Programming

+It refers to simplifying a complicated problem by breaking it down into simpler sub-problems.
+Problem is expected to be solved by breaking it into sub-problems and then recursively finding the optimal solutions.

 ## Hash function

 A hash function is any function that can be used to map data of arbitrary size to fixed-size values.